SandySChuang/School_District_Analysis/README.md

 # Challenge 4
 ## Changes Required
 Maria and her supervisor have discovered that the score averages for ninth graders from Thomas High School are incorrect.
-Maria requested to re-run the analysis with the Thomas High School ninth-grader math and reading scores to be removed, but keeping these students in the data.
+Maria requested to re-run the analysis with the Thomas High School ninth-grader math and reading scores removed, but keep these students in the data.

 ## Refactoring Implemented
 1. I created another copy of the original student DataFrame so I could remove necesssary scores for the secondary analysis without affecting the original analysis.